 Potential students will need to identify a mentor upon application to the program.
 Students will not be admitted unless there is a faculty mentor willing to serve as their mentor.
 The mentor will serve as the student's academic advisor throughout the program and will serve as their dissertation chair.
 In rare cases, students may elect to change mentors, but only with the current mentor, prospective mentor, and graduate program director's approval.

 Students will take a preliminary examination upon completing all course work or within 6 hours of completing their course work.
 With the consultation of the student’s mentor, the student will form an advisory committee that will serve to administer the preliminary exam and consult on the dissertation research (see dissertation supervision section below).
 At least four faculty members will serve on the advisory committee, the composition of which will be approved by the Graduate Program Director and include at least three members within the HHPR Department graduate faculty and one graduate faculty member outside the department.
 The same prelim advisory committee may also serve as the dissertation committee.

 The preliminary examination consists of written and oral testing by the student’s advisory committee.
 The primary purpose of the preliminary examination is to assess the student’s understanding of the broad body of knowledge in a field of study.
 The examination also affords the advisory committee an opportunity to review the student’s understanding of research methods and literature in the chosen field.
 The student will schedule separate written examinations with each advisory committee member.
-Each written examination will be evaluated by the committee member who provided the questions and graded as pass with distinction, pass, pass with stipulation, or failure.
+Each written examination will be evaluated by the committee member who provided the questions and graded as pass, pass with stipulation, pass with distinction, or failure.
 Committee members will convey the student’s results to the mentor and, together with the mentor, determine if the student is prepared to take the oral portion of the preliminary exam.

 The oral portion of the preliminary examination should be conducted within two to four weeks after the successful completion of the written examinations.
 Each member of the advisory committee will vote to determine if the student has passed the exam.
 This determination will be based on the overall performance on both the written and oral portions of the exam.
 The student becomes a candidate for the doctoral degree on successful completion of both the written and oral portions of the preliminary examination.
 If the preliminary examination reveals deficiencies in any of these areas, the advisory committee may recommend remedial work or re-examination.
 Two or more votes to “fail” a student will constitute failure of the exam.
 Students who fail this examination may re-take their examinations no sooner than four months after, and within one year of the initial written preliminary examinations.
 After two failures of the exam, either in its whole or part form, the student will not be allowed to continue in the doctoral program.